Orto botanico di Padova: Trees

 Until 1984, the Botanical Garden boasted a Vitex agnus-castus (chaste tree) that dated from at least 1550.
-At present, the oldest plant is a palm planted in 1585 called the "Goethe palm", because the poet referred to it in his essay "Geschichte meines botanisches Studiums"; this tree is situated in a greenhouse inside the Ortus Sphearicus.
-Other old trees are a ginkgo and a magnolia dating back to the mid-18th century, which are regarded as the oldest specimens in Europe.
+At present, the oldest plant is a Mediterranean dwarf palm planted in 1585 called "Goethe's palm", because the poet Goethe referred to it in his essay "Geschichte meines botanisches Studiums"; this tree is situated in a greenhouse inside the Ortus Sphearicus.
+Other old trees are a ginkgo from 1750; a male specimen onto which a female branch was grafted in the mid-19th century for teaching purposes, and a magnolia dating back to 1786, which are regarded as the oldest specimens in Europe.
 A gigantic plane tree in the outside Arboretum dates from 1680; it has a hollow trunk, owing to a lightning strike.
 In the Arboretum there is also a sectioned trunk of an elm tree, which died in 1991, with marked year rings.
+There is also a Himalayan cedar, the first specimen to be imported into Italy in 1828.

 Collections

 Owing to a shortage of hothouses, the plants are mainly located outdoors.
 Six thousand types of plants are currently being cultivated and arranged according to taxonomic, utilitarian, ecological-environmental and historical standards.
 The systematic collection is concentrated in the four biggest central flowerbeds.
 Among the utilitarian collections, the medicinal plants are the most important.
 These are classified according to the Engler system, based on evolutionary relationships among the families.
 Each plant is labelled with its scientific name and its principal therapeutical properties.
 A poisonous plants collection has recently been set up with didactic aims: many of these poisonous plants are found also in the medicinal plants sector because in suitable quantities they can be used to treat illness and diseases.